fdvmoreira/Arduino-Parking-System/README.md

 # Arduino-Parking-System
-Parking garage system - A arduino project source code for a garage system that will detect presence of a car, opens the door turns the light bulbs on.
+Parking garage system - A arduino project source code for a garage system that will detect presence of a car, opens the doors and turns the lights on.

 ## Components
 * 1x Arduino Uno R3